 Farm Credit System Insurance: The Farm Credit System insurance expense increased in 2021 primarily due to a higher premium rate charged by Farm Credit System Insurance Corporation (FCSIC) on accrual loans.
-The premium rate, which is primarily impacted by System growth, was 16 basis points for the first half of 2021, compared to a premium rate of 8 basis points during the same period in 2020.
+The premium rate, which is primarily impacted by System growth, was 16 basis points for the nine months ended September 30, 2021, compared to a premium rate of 8 basis points for the first half of 2020 and 11 basis points for the third quarter of 2020.
 The FCSIC Board meets periodically throughout the year to review premium rates and has the ability to change these rates at any time.

-Salaries and Employee Benefits: The increase in salaries and employee benefits was due to an increase in staffing levels and an increase in our incentive compensation expense.
+Salaries and Employee Benefits: The increase in salaries and employee benefits was due to an increase in staffing levels and incentive compensation expense.